Natural fertility: Preconditions for fertility decline

 Coale's theory can be observed in sub-Saharan Africa as countries residing within this region have fertility levels that are declining at a much slower rate than before and have one of the highest projected population growths compared to other areas of the world.
 Individuals inhabiting sub-Saharan Africa have slowly rejected Coale's second precondition for fertility decline which, as stated before, is willingness.
 They are resistant and unwilling to accept the integration of modern forms of contraception.
 This can be attributed to the influence of religion and the values it imposes on culture even in individuals who don't practice any religion.
 To add on, the society they live in encourages young marriages and values large families.
 Despite the discrepancy between preferred child bearing and natural fertility, women in Africa have reported they don't use any form of contraception to prevent pregnancies.
 All of these factors have contributed to the slowing down of fertility decline in Africa.
+As of now, an uninterrupted African baby boom is to be expected.